Pukguksong-2: History

+After the successful launch of Pukguksong-1 in August 2016, North Korean leader Kim Jong Un ordered to develop a land-based version of this missile, planned to have an extended range.

 In October 2016, North Korea launched two ballistic missiles but failed.
 Initially, these launches were thought to be Hwasong-10, however, it is possible that the missiles used in the tests could be Pukguksong-2.
 Since North Korea did not issue a press release mentioning these test-fires, it is hard to identify the missile used in these launches.

 The Pukguksong-2's maiden test flight occurred on 12 February 2017.
-The state-run KCNA news agency said that Kim Jong Un supervised the test, which was described as a success.
+The state-run Korean Central News Agency said that Kim Jong Un supervised the test, which was described as a success.

 Pukguksong-2 was displayed during the April 2017 military parade.
 A month later, on 21 May 2017, another successful test of Pukguksong-2 occurred.

 In 2019, the Pukguksong-2 was reported to be deployed in North Korea near the Chinese border at the same bases as the Hwasong-7.

 North Korea displayed Pukguksong-2 at a military parade on 10 October 2020.